Dershyani/Hackathon-2-G23/README.md

 10. The gameplay in the Kingdom of Country is similar to the previous kingdom.
 A new 10x10 grid of letters will appear on the screen, and you need to find five words related to the country theme.

 11. Repeat steps 3-7 for a total of five word searches in the Kingdom of Country.
-Guess all five words to advance to the final kingdom which will be the Kingdom of Country.
+Guess all five words to advance to the final kingdom which will be the Kingdom of Celebration.

 12. After completing the Kingdom of Country, you will move on to the Kingdom of Celebrations.